openvinotoolkit/open_model_zoo/models/public/brain-tumor-segmentation-0002/brain-tumor-segmentation-0002.md

 The channels are ordered as `whole tumor`, `tumor core`, and `enhancing tumor`.

-## Download a Model and Convert it into OpenVINOâ„¢ Inference Engine Format
+## Download a Model and Convert it into Inference Engine Format

-You can download models and if necessary convert them into Inference Engine format using the OpenVINOâ„¢ [Model Downloader and other automation tools](../../../tools/downloader/README.md) as shown in the examples below.
+You can download models and if necessary convert them into Inference Engine format using the [Model Downloader and other automation tools](../../../tools/downloader/README.md) as shown in the examples below.

 An example of using the Model Downloader:
 ```
-python3 downloader.py --name <model_name>
+python3 <omz_dir>/tools/downloader/downloader.py --name <model_name>
 ```

 An example of using the Model Converter:
 ```
-python3 converter.py --name <model_name>
+python3 <omz_dir>/tools/downloader/converter.py --name <model_name>
 ```

 ## Legal Information